ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of showers and thunderstorms before 7am, then showers and thunderstorms between 7am and 11am, then a chance
-         of showers and thunderstorms.
+         <h3>Today</h3>Showers and thunderstorms before 11am, then a chance of showers and thunderstorms.
 Mostly cloudy.
-High near 84, with temperatures falling to around 82 in the afternoon.
+High near 84, with temperatures
+         falling to around 82 in the afternoon.
 South southwest wind around 5 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">